xml94/SCIT/README.md

         ├── 000473_mask0_bd10.jpg
         ├── 000473_mask0_bd11.jpg
 ```
-Please notice the alignment of the file names
+Please notice the alignment of the file names.
 Please see the dataset examples for health and powder in datasets/tomato_seg

 * If you want to use the data format in CycleGAN, Please change --dataset_mode when your training and testing.
-Please see the original CycleGAN code about the details.
+Please refer to the original CycleGAN code about the details.

 ## Train
 * must utilze the mask or instance segmentation